inrupt/solid-common-vocab-js/README.md

 ## RDF library support
-The LIT Vocab Term objects from this library are intended to be simple wrappers around 'NamedNode' objects from existing low-level RDF JavaScript libaries, such as RdfExt or rdflib.js.
-This means that LIT Vocab Term instances can be used natively with these libraries.
-We do however also provide a simple implementation that has no external RDF library dependency at all.
+The LIT Vocab Term objects from this library are intended to be simple wrappers around 'NamedNode' objects conforming to the [RDFJS interface](http://rdf.js.org/data-model-spec/).

-We provide implementations for both rdf-ext (https ://github.com/rdf-ext/rdf-ext) and rdflib.js.
-Our rdf-ext library simply extends the class 'rdf.defaults.NamedNode', and our rdflib.js extension extends the class 'NamedNode'.

-## Usage
-For detailed examples going beyond the common usages featured here, please see the [demonstration test suite](./test/DemonstrateUsage.test.js).
-Note that all the examples feature the `LitVocabTermBase` class, which is our lit-vocab-term implementation without any RDF library dependency. `LitVocabTermRdfExt` and `LitVocabTermRdfLib` both extend this class, and therefore provide the same interface (except for the constructor, where the RDF factory becomes implicit).

-The lit-vocab-term libraries are distributed as Github NPM packages:
-- `@pmcb55/lit-vocab-term-base`
-- `@pmcb55/lit-vocab-term-rdf-ext`

-For more information about Github NPM packages, please visit [the dedicated documentation](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-npm-for-use-with-github-packages).
+This means that LIT Vocab Term instances can be used natively with libraries that are RDFJS-compliant, such as `rdf-ext` or `rdflib.js`.
+A `LitVocabTerm` may be built by passing an RDFJS `Datafactory` implemented with any library, but it also embeds a basic `Datafactory` implementation for simplicity.

 ### Introductory example